JasonPaff/eslint-plugin-react-snob/docs/rules/require-boolean-prefix-is.md

 - Object properties with boolean values
 - Class properties with boolean values or types

+**Note**: The rule correctly handles the nullish coalescing operator (`??`).
+Variables that use nullish coalescing with non-boolean values (strings, numbers, etc.) are not flagged, as the operator returns the actual value type rather than a boolean.

 ## Exception: Zod Schema Methods

 The rule makes a special exception for Zod schema `.omit()` and `.pick()` method calls.
 When using these Zod utilities, boolean values in the property selection objects are not required to follow the "is" prefix convention.
 This is because these boolean values represent whether to include/exclude properties in the schema transformation, not actual boolean data values.